stetre/canary/README.md

 #### Previewing

-To preview locally this file, and GFM files in general, you can use [grip](https://github.com/joeyespo/grip).
+To preview this file locally (and GFM files in general), you can use [grip](https://github.com/joeyespo/grip).